 Students pursuing a Bachelor of Science degree in Health Science must complete at least six credit hours in capstone courses.
-This can be through either HS 3995 Internship, or HS 4990 & HS 4995 Research Seminars.
-Students may opt to complete both the Internship and the Research Seminars, but are not required to do so.
+This can be through either HS 3995 Internship, or HS 4990 & HS 4991 Research and Capstone.
 In order to meet proficiency in the capstone experience, a student must earn at least a C- in the course.
 If a student fails to meet proficiency in their first attempt, they must meet with the Department Chair to develop a plan for successful completion.